Will Sasso: 2002–present

-After leaving MADtv, Sasso's television appearances included four seasons as Carl Monari on Less than Perfect, as well as a role in Robson Arms.
+After leaving MADtv, Sasso's television appearances included four seasons as Carl Monari on the ABC sitcom Less than Perfect, as well as a role in Robson Arms.
 He played the role of Fortunio Balducci in Southland Tales.

+He portrayed Randy Newman and James Lipton in the adult animated comedy film Stewie Griffin: The Untold Story (2005).

 Sasso hosted the 2006 Canadian Comedy Awards in London, Ontario, as well as the festival's "Sketch & Improv Showcases".
 Additionally, he was a host at the 2005–2006 NHL award ceremony.
 Sasso appeared on the CSI episode "The Chick Chop Flick Shop".
 He also appeared in the Childrens Hospital episode "Frankfurters".

-Sasso starred in $h*!
+Sasso starred in the CBS sitcom $h*!
 My Dad Says, based on the Twitter feed Shit My Dad Says, created by Justin Halpern.
 The show premiered in late 2010 and its cancellation was announced on May 15, 2011.

 Sasso began posting videos on the online video service Vine, creating a running gag of him violently vomiting lemons without warning.

 In 2018, Sasso played Mountie Archambault in the comedy film Super Troopers 2.
 In November 2019, he voiced Mr. Ellingboe in Netflix's Klaus.

-From 2022 to spring 2024, Sasso had a supporting role as Jim McAllister in the television series Young Sheldon.
+In 2020, he starred in the short-lived ABC sitcom United We Fall.
+From 2022 to spring 2024, Sasso had a supporting role as Jim McAllister in the CBS television series Young Sheldon.
 His portrayal of the character has extended in the sequel spinoff Georgie & Mandy's First Marriage, which debuted in October 2024.

 In 2012, Sasso created the Ten Minute Podcast, which he hosted originally with Bryan Callen and Chris D'Elia, later replaced by Tommy Blacha and Chad Kultgen.
 In 2022, Sasso and Kultgen started a different podcast titled Dudesy.

+In 2025, he starred in the horror film Clown in a Cornfield.
+Sasso later appeared on rapper/hip-hop record producer A-F-R-O's compilation album Trap Door, narrating the intro.